Can You Take a Break from Fertility Treatment?

 - No testing

 - Fertility programs have down times where they don't do IVF cycles.
 Find out when they are and take advantage of those times for planning time off or away.
+(If you are in fertility treatment and there is a wait time to start a cycle, instead of getting frustrated, choose to go somewhere beautiful, or spend that time at home doing something creative and fun.)

 Work With Your Fertility Program

-Also, remember that even taking a weekend off can be restorative if you plan it around what you need, which may be swinging in the hammock while reading a novel of your choice, hiking a mountain or listening to your favorite band.
+Also, remember that even taking a weekend off can be restorative if you plan it around what you need, which may be swinging in the hammock while reading a novel of your choice, hiking a mountain, or listening to your favorite band.

 About Lisa Rosenthal